Cybersecurity and Applied AI career insights

 Pretexting is the foundation of most sophisticated social engineering attacks.
 Penetration testers develop pretexts for phone calls, emails, and in-person engagements.
 Incident responders must recognize pretexting patterns when investigating business email compromise.
 GRC analysts design policies to verify identities before granting access.

-Cybersecurity professionals who regularly work with Pretexting include Penetration Tester, Incident Responder, GRC Analyst.
+Cybersecurity professionals who work with Pretexting include Penetration Tester, Incident Responder, GRC Analyst.
 These roles apply Pretexting knowledge within the Offensive Security domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.

-Join cybersecurity professionals receiving weekly intelligence on threats, job market trends, salary data, and career growth strategies.
+Create your account →Join cybersecurity professionals receiving weekly intelligence on threats, job market trends, salary data, and career growth strategies.